twoBirds/twobirds-core/README.md

 // see node docs on how to do it...

-// if necessary install grunt-cli sudo npm install -g grunt-cli
+// if necessary install grunt-cli
+> sudo npm install -g grunt-cli

-// then:
+// then goto twoBirds-core directory and...
-npm install
+> npm install
-grunt
+> grunt
-cd src

-// you can use whatever you like as a web server, just one fast option using php here... php -S 0.0.0.0:3000 &
+// you can use whatever you like as a web server, just one fast option using php here...
+> cd src
+> php -S 0.0.0.0:3000 &

 // in your browser goto
 //